CatherineH/CatherineH.github.io/_posts/2016-07-12-interfacing-to-a-high-finesseangstrom-spectrometer-via-python.md

 High Finesse is a German optics company that makes high-quality spectrometers and wavelength meters.
-I've written a python interface to their provided wlmData driver in order to grab spectrum data off of a LSA UV Vis 2, however, it is likely to work with other spectrometers and wavelength meters that use the same library.
+I've written a python interface to their provided wlmData driver in order to grab spectrum data off a LSA UV Vis 2, however, it is likely to work with other spectrometers and wavelength meters that use the same library.
 Unfortunately, at this time High Finesse only provides windows drivers.